You’re not falling apart.

 I’m Tew.
 I’m 45, based in Utah, which means mountains out my window and trail dust on my shoes more mornings than not.
 I’m in the middle of this transition alongside you, not on the other side of it pretending I have it figured out.

 I’m a 200-hour certified yoga teacher.
-I practice breathwork, lift kettlebells in my home office surrounded by houseplants.
+I practice breathwork, lift kettlebells, and move at home.
 I hike when I need to think, or when I need to stop thinking entirely.
-I’m completing my Menopause Coaching Specialist certification through Girls Gone Strong.
-I love good food, good wine, slow travel, and the particular peace of moving through something wild and quiet.

 I’m not a doctor.
 I’m not your coach.
 I’m not an expert.